mseimys/fooda/README.md

-# Food Delivery Application
+# Food Delivery Application (FooDA)

 ## Task

-- User must be able to create an account and log in.
+- [x] User must be able to create an account and log in.
-- Implement 2 roles with different permission levels
+- [x] Implement 2 roles with different permission levels
   - Regular User: Can see all restaurants and place orders from them
   - Restaurant Owner: Can CRUD restaurants and meals
-- A Restaurant should have a name and description of the type of food they serve
+- [x] A Restaurant should have a name and description of the type of food they serve
-- A meal should have a name, description, and price
+- [x] A meal should have a name, description, and price
-- Orders consist of a list of meals, date, total amount and status
+- [x] Orders consist of a list of meals, date, total amount and status
 - An Order should be placed for a single Restaurant only, but it can have multiple meals
 - Restaurant Owners and Regular Users can change the Order Status respecting below flow and permissions:
   - Placed: Once a Regular user places an Order